Interlake-Saints/the-late-and-great/_posts/1989-09-22-sondra-gable.md

   - /assets/staff/sondra-gable-1.png
 gender: female
 ---
-Sondra, aka Sondra Gable Johnson was the registrar at Interlake from 1970-1972.
+Sondra, aka Sondra Gable Johnson, was the registrar at Interlake from 1970-1972.
 She passed away on September 22, 1989 from ovarian cancer and lymphoma while living in Kihei, Maui, Hawaii.